tomstafford/psy6422/docs/007-coding.md

 ## [1] "2  is equal or less than 4"
 ```

-You can actually have as many branches as you like, defining a series of test_expression, like this
+You can actually have as many branches as you like, defining a series of test_expressions, like this

 ```r